Andrew Asibong, BA (Oxford) MA PhD (London)

 I believe that lasting internal change is possible when we are ready for it, no matter how stuck or desperate a situation may seem.
 But we often need more than to be just ‘ready’.
 We may need structure, support and an empathic witness to the process.
 These are the things I try to offer.

 I am a counsellor and psychotherapist based near Turnpike Lane in North London, with specialist expertise in inter-cultural psychotherapy, and particular interest in complex trauma disorder (CPTSD) and developmental trauma disorder (DTD).
 I qualified from the professional training at the Tavistock Clinic in London, part of the Tavistock & Portman NHS Foundation Trust.
 Since then, I have worked with a diverse range of clients, having been employed as a psychodynamic psychotherapist in the NHS (East London NHS Foundation Trust) and as a counsellor for students at the Guildhall School of Music and Drama.
 I have led seminars at the Society of Analytical Psychology, am a member of the Tavistock Society of Psychotherapists, a registered professional member of the British Psychoanalytic Council.

-Before becoming a full-time therapist, I was for 15 years a university lecturer and researcher in modern languages, literature, film and psychoanalytic studies.
+Before becoming a full-time therapist, I was for 15 years a university lecturer and researcher in film and the moving image, psychoanalysis, modern languages, and literature.
 A lot of my early research revolved around the problem of how to depict human beings in the process of fantastical transformation.
 This question of metamorphosis – the perplexing but miraculous capacity for real change at the heart of a life – has continued to guide me over the years, less as an intellectual ‘problem’ and more as an emotional and spiritual possibility.